March 08, 2021 How to Redo a Pair of Worn Out Patio Chairs

 This project was done by Mitch and Melissa Haynie from American as Texas.

 They picked up these two old patio chairs that had definitely seen better days.
 They were being held together by tape and had no seat cushions.
-Many people would have discounted them as trash and not messed with them, but like a true picker, Mitch and Melissa saw life in these — they just needed a little help.
+Many people would have discounted them as trash and not messed with them, but like a true picker, Mitch and Melissa saw life in these — they saw an opportunity to redo these patio chairs.

 The first thing they did was cut away all the fabric and tape that was attached to the metal.
 They used Bio Wash to help remove the tape residue, and then scraped them down with a metal brush to get ready for paint.